 To eliminate these shortcomings, the English designer D. Miles in the year 1940 developed the design of a deck fighter with a "tandem" scheme.
 The front wing area was 60 percent rear area.
 The use of this arrangement made it possible to reduce the size of the wings, that is, they could be made not folding, but the flaps deflected simultaneously down on both bearing surfaces should have provided low landing speed.

-To test this idea at the aviation company Phillips & Powis Aircraft Limited, under the leadership of Miles, built an experimental aircraft M. XXUMX.
-George Miles wanted to name the plane Dragonfly, this name was used for the plane de Havilland DH.35 and the project was given the name Libellula.
-The layout of the M. 90 was conceived as suitable for a carrier-based fighter; the pilot was located maximally in front, and the engine and the pusher propeller were mounted behind the rear wing.
-Since the lifting force was provided by two wings, the scope of which could be reduced, the need for their folding disappeared.
+To test this idea at the aviation firm Phillips & Powis Aircraft Limited, under the direction of Miles, built an experimental aircraft M.35.
+George Miles wanted to name the plane Dragonfly, which was the name used for the de Havilland DH.90 and the project was given the name Libellula.
+The layout of the M.35 was conceived as suitable for a carrier-based fighter; the pilot was positioned as far ahead as possible, and the engine and pusher propeller were installed behind the rear wing.
+Since the lift was provided by two wings, the span of which could be reduced, there was no need to fold them.

 The M.35 fighter was a single-seat all-wood monoplane equipped with a pushing propeller.
 The front bearing surface served to accommodate the elevators, the rear - ailerons.
 In addition, both surfaces were equipped with landing flaps.
 Vertical plumage - washers at the end of the wing.
 The plane had one interesting feature - a significant sweep of the main wing tips.
 Swept wing improves road stability.
 In addition to the three-wheeled chassis with a nose wheel, there was an additional wheel at the back, which prevented the propeller from crashing when landing with a significant angle of attack.